-Finally bought your own home and put an end to your rental life!
-Or maybe you like the idea of renting a house, or you just want to change the apartment or replace it with a spacious house because you are expecting a baby, or just moving your job to another city.
-In all of these situations, you have a difficult process - moving.
+Finally, buy your own home and put an end to your rental life!
+Or maybe you like the idea of renting a house, or you want to change the apartment or replace it with a spacious home because you are expecting a baby, or you are just moving your job to another city.
+In all of these situations, you have a complex process – moving.

 It is associated with many expectations and hopes for a better life, as well as a bunch of tasks: